irasar/Password_Generator/README.md

 ## Description

-This project generates a unique, secured password.
+This project generates a unique, secure password.
 The password generated depends on the users' input.
-Upon a button click, the user will be prompted to enter a desired for a password length between 8 and 129 charcters long.
+Upon a button click, the user will be prompted to enter a desired password length between 8 and 129 characters long.
 They will be then asked to confirm if they would like to include special, lower/uppercase, and/or numerical characters.
 The project will then generate a secured, unique password.